hanabi/hanabi.github.io/Reference.md

 * This is called a *BGA Play Clue* to distinguish it from a more ordinary *Play Clue*.
 * *BGA Play Clues* **do not** apply in the *Early Game* - they are only "turned on" in the *Mid-Game*.
 * *BGA Play Clues* **do not** apply in *Double Discard* situations.

+### BGA Play Clues in Hard Variants (Part 2)

+* *BGA Play Clues* also apply to the *5's Chop Move*.
+This means that any clue that looks like a *5's Chop Move* will instead look like a *BGA Play Clue* (if the clue receiver is currently "loaded" with a play).
+* For example, in a 3-player game:
+  * Red 3 is played on the stacks.
+  * Bob has a known red 4 in his hand on slot 5.
+  * Alice clues number 5 to Bob, touching a 5 on slot 3.
+  * Bob knows that in a normal game, since the 5 was one-away from chop, Alice's clue would be a *5's Chop Move*.
+  * Bob also knows that in hard variants, the *5's Chop Move* convention is turned off when the player receiving the clue is "loaded' with a play.
+Thus, this must be a *BGA Play Clue* on the 5.
+  * Bob plays the red 4 and will play the 5 on the next turn as red 5.
+* Similarly, *BGA Play Clues* also apply to the *Trash Chop Move*.
+This means that any clue that looks like a *Trash Chop Move* will instead look like a *Known Trash Ejection* (if the clue receiver is currently "loaded" with a play).

 ### 3 Suit Conventions